Inside the Dallas memorial to JFK, by Phillip Johnson

 For many people, he symbolized a new generation taking the lead in American life, the generation that came of age as soldiers in World War II.

 Kennedy was the first President as media celebrity.

 The display takes pains to point out that the personal connection people felt did not carry over to his policies, particularly foreign policies.
 Anti-communist fervor

 still ran high in the early 1960s, and many activists believed Kennedy had sold out his country to the USSR.

 Withholding air support during the Bay of Pigs

-invasion of Cuba was only
+invasion of Cuba was only the most prominent example.